meritize/concourse-dokku-resource/README.md

 * `repository`: *Required.* The path of the repository to deploy to Dokku.
 * `app`: *Required.* The name of the app to deploy.
+* `dockerfile_path`: *Optional.* The Dockerfile path for the dockerfile builder, if not in the default location.
 * `app_json_path`: *Optional.* The app.json file path, if not in the default location.
 * `tls`: *Optional.* TLS certificate info.
 It's recommended to provide these using secret variables.
 Both must be provided.
   * `cert`: The TLS certificate